 A public bucket shows the names of files and resources (like one of the examples below).
 These files can then be downloaded using full URLs.

-Open source intelligence (OSINT) also known as “reconnaissance” is the first step of a penetration test.
-It’s an ever-growing and continuously enhancing field of study.
-Presented techniques are only a tip of the iceberg, but these nine steps are important parts of aforementioned reconnaissance.
+Open-source intelligence (OSINT) also known as “reconnaissance” is the first step of a penetration test.
+It’s an ever-growing and continuously enhancing the field of study.
+Presented techniques are only the tip of the iceberg, but these nine steps are important parts of the aforementioned reconnaissance.
 Using these simple techniques may help you build a profile of a target, reveal several weaknesses and prepare for a penetration test.
 After performing all of the checks above – you can step forward to a regular pen-test.
 But this is a broader subject for a separate article.

 Want to know even more about the subject of testing?
 Check our open-source end-to-end test automation tool.